OpenPegasus/OpenPegasusDocker/README.md

                                with default HTTP and HTTPS ports
 ```

-A logical sequence to build the
+A logical sequence to build the server from within the build container terminal

 "make build" : clones the current OpenPegasus project, starts a build and runs
 the pegasus tests against the built server.

-"make deploy": perform all the above build tasks plus builds the wbem-server
+"make deploy": performs all the above build tasks plus builds the pegasus WBEM server
-image which is pushed to an image registry.

 The same build tasks can also be specified on the docker command line as shown below.

-The build command requires the --env-file option and a predefined file that defines
+The build command requires a file containing the definition of environment variables
-the OpenPegasus build options which are all environment variables.
+that configure the built image.
+These environment variables are passed to the build container
+with the  --env-file option.
 A default
-environment file pegasus-build-vars.env is part of this repository.
+environment file (pegasus-build-vars.env) is part of this repository.

 ```console
 sudo docker run -it --rm -v /home/<username>/.ssh:/root/.ssh --env-file -v /var/run/docker.sock:/var/run/docker.sock smi-build:<tag> "make build"